SheriffOfRobinhood/Subfilter/docs/src/_build/html/_sources/intro.rst.txt

 =============
 Power Spectra
 =============
-The Power Spectra computed are conventional 2D power spectra averaged either in x- or -y direction, or radial spectra averaged around the azimuthal direction.
+The Power Spectra computed are conventional 2D power spectra averaged either in x- or y-direction, or radial spectra averaged around the azimuthal direction.
 Care has been taken to normalise in using standard and corrections can be applied to the radial spectra.
-See Durran et al. (2017) for details.
+See `Durran et al. (2017) <https://doi.org/10.1175/MWR-D-17-0056.1>`_ for details.

 ============
 Output Files